Year 6

 As the oldest children in the school, our Year 6 children present as fantastic role models for the younger classes.
 They will have opportunities to take on extra responsibilities such as being part of the School Council, Eco-warriors, Monitors or Rights Respecting Ambassadors.
 Throughout the year we will focus on building independence, resilience and a love for learning that will prepare all of the children for Secondary School.

-We believe in a balanced curriculum, and whilst we work hard, we also have lots of fun!
-The topic for this half-term is 'Mountains'.
-In Destination Reader we will read the book 'Skellig' and in Literacy we will focus on newspaper reports, biographies and autobiographies using formal and informal writing, as well as a range of punctuation marks.
-In Numeracy we will be looking at multiplying fractions and the link between fractions, percentages and decimals.
-During Science lessons we will learn about forces and in Geography, we will focus on learning about mountains.
-Our RE topic will be Buddhism and more specifically, Life and Death.
+The topic this half-term is 'Secrets'.
+In Destination Reader we will be reading the book, 'There's a Boy in the Girl's Bathroom' and in Literacy, we will focus on persuasive writing and narrative stories using formal and informal language as well as a variety of punctuation marks.
+In Numeracy, we will be working on decimals, multiplication and division.
+During Science, we will learn about electricity and in Geography we will explore North America.
+Our RE sessions will centre around Christianity and more specifically, the journey of life and death.

 Reading